Nelumbo nucifera: Leaves

-In China and Korea, lotus leaf tea (연잎차) is made from the leaves of the lotus.
-It is also used as a wrap for steaming rice and sticky rice and other steamed dishes in Southeast Asian cuisine, such as lo mai gai in Chinese cuisine or kao hor bai bua (ข้าวห่อใบบัว), fried rice wrapped in lotus leaf in Thai cuisine.
+In China and Korea, lotus leaf tea is made from the leaves of the lotus.
+Lotus leaves are also used to serve food in various cultures.
+It is used as a wrap for steaming rice and sticky rice and other steamed dishes in Asian cuisines, such as lo mai gai and zongzi in Chinese cuisine, kao hor bai bua (ข้าวห่อใบบัว) fried rice wrapped in lotus leaf in Thai cuisine.
 Vietnamese also use lotus leaves to wrap green young rice, cốm, which is eaten in autumn.
 The leaves impart a unique scent to the soft, moist rice.